 Refunds of room-and-board charges will be prorated on the basis of the number of weeks used.

-The enrollment deposit is refundable within six months of leaving the University.
-Unpaid charges such as library fines, traffic fines, lab charges, and other penalties will be deducted from the refund of the deposit.
+If you enrolled in fall 2020 or earlier, the enrollment deposit is refundable within six months of leaving the University.
+Enrollment deposits paid for the spring 2021 semester and beyond are not refundable.
+Unpaid charges such as library fines, traffic fines, lab charges, and other penalties are deducted from enrollment refunds.

 Credit Balance Refunds